Moving Information Governance to the Driver’s Seat to Accelerate Cyber Breach Response

-Harmonizing information governance and cybersecurity is a great place to start that will have an immensely positive downstream effect.
-This can minimize business disruption and regulatory risk while also improving ROI.
+Harmonising information governance and cybersecurity is a great place to start that will have an immensely positive downstream effect.
+This can minimise business disruption and regulatory risk while also improving ROI.
 Information governance is often viewed as discretionary spend, so combining with cyber efforts will increase ROI and outweigh any unplanned emergency costs resulting from a breach.

 Modern Day Information Governance

 Information governance encompasses the policies, processes, and controls that enable organizations to manage their information assets effectively.
 Many layers are involved as these initiatives need to address legal, regulatory, and compliance requirements while aligning information with business objectives.
 Take a look at the IGRM model that was revised last year to encompass all the components that feed into a robust and effective information governance program.